node-gh/gh/README.md

 ## Contributing

 Contribute new commands to this project by copying and editing the content of [Hello World](https://github.com/node-gh/gh/blob/master/lib/cmds/hello.js) example.

-Or create new plugins by copying and editing the content of [GH Boilerplate](https://github.com/node-gh/gh-boilerplate).

 ## History